Make sure it's insured

 Your belongings will cost a bundle to replace or repair, so insurance is a must.

 Don't rely on homeowners insurance.
 It won't cover property that's being moved.
 To fill the gap, consider trip transit insurance.
-"It will protect you in the event of theft, loss or fire," said Loretta Worters, vice president at Insurance Information Institute, or III.
+"It will protect you in the event of theft, loss or fire," says Loretta Worters, vice president at Insurance Information Institute, or III.
 "It won't cover the cost of repairing broken goods when they're with movers."

 That's where the moving companies kick in.
 Interstate movers are liable when items they're transporting are damaged or go missing.
 But the extent of their liability varies, depending on the coverage.